idle-meerkat/sdevwiki-fork/Policer.md

 The `conform-exceed` option supports only the `drop` action, ??so it is required to be specified by the user, since the default conform exceed option is to reclassify.
 This option value is not validated by the switchdev driver, so any value may be specified, however, the driver performs the `drop` action even if a different value is provided.

-For example, to trap the packet that matches SMAC 00:B5:4D:B1:32:22 of the packet, set the rate limit to 1024K bytes-per-second and burst to 2096 bytes, enter the following commands:
+For example, to trap the packet that matches SMAC 00:B5:4D:B1:32:22 of the packet, set the rate limit to 1024K bytes-per-second, and burst to 2096 bytes, enter the following commands:
 ```
 sudo tc qd add dev sw1p26 clsact
 sudo tc filter add dev sw1p26 ingress flower skip_sw src_mac 00:B5:4D:B1:32:22 action trap \